Instagram gives in to Russian censorship demands

 Russia's internet censor has also demanded the video be removed from YouTube, but the company has yet to do so.

-A spokeswoman for Facebook confirmed to BBC News that it had decided to comply with Russia's demands, but the social media giant would not discuss the specifics.
+A spokeswoman for Facebook, which owns Instagram, confirmed to BBC News that it had decided to comply with Russia's demands, but the social media giant would not discuss the specifics.

 Instagram did not immediately respond to a request for comment.